 As NORAD looked to the future, past threats re-emerged.
 In 2014, Russian long range aviation and maritime activity reached levels not seen since the Cold War: more sorties, supported by more tankers, and more sophisticated linkages between air and maritime intelligence collection than ever before.
 This activity underscored an aggressive Russian military enjoying new prosperity, proficiency, and ever improving capabilities that had NORAD focused on the Russian Bear once more.
 NORAD's three operational regions in Alaska, Canada and the Continental United States, routinely responded to incursions by Russian long range aviation aircraft entering the North American Air Defense Identification Zone (ADIZ) or the Canadian Air Defense Identification Zone (CADIZ).
+For example, on 4 Jul 2015, NORAD fighters intercepted two flights of Russian Tu-95 "Bear" long-range bombers flying in the United States Air Defense Identification Zone, one in the airspace west of Alaska's coast and another off the coast of central California.
+Activity like this continued off and on through 2018.

 NORAD's response to an old threat did not stop work on planning for the future.
 The NORAD Strategic Review completed in December 2014 provided recommendations to Canadian and United States leadership on the future of the command, and coordination continued to build toward future capabilities as Cold War era systems began reaching their end of life expectancy.
 The discussion at NORAD thus turned to evolving North American defense, with Exercise VIGILANT SHIELD 16 in November 2015 experimenting with Combined Joint Task Force North American Defense structure.
+NORAD continued to evolve throughout 2016-2018.
+In 2018, the command expanded the CANR ADIZ.